jbraekr/a-frame-node-pad/README.md

 ## Next Steps

-- appcache for big filles
+- use budo without reload too

 ## Done

+- appcache for big files, seems to work with external hosts too
 - using hotreloaded scene
 - module-level hotreload with browserify-hmr, really fast
 - put scene-html automatically in js for better reload (hot or appcache)